Some advice on how to improve the security of your computing habits while browsing the Web

 If this doesn’t do the trick press the escape button or do something.
 The list of annoying things appearing out of the blue goes on and on, and the latest new one is Google’s cookies popup.

-Paradoxically enough, we actually believe it is a good thing to bring awareness on how cookies are used, especially when giant tech companies are nowadays using peoples' private data for murky purposes.
-As we've all seen with the Cambridge Analytica scandal in a dystopian world the richest could buy political campaigns at the expenses of your community's private data.
+Funny enough, it is a good thing to bring awareness on how cookies are used, especially when giant tech companies are nowadays using peoples’ private data for murky purposes.
+As we’ve all seen with the Cambridge Analytica scandal in a dystopian world the richest could buy political campaigns at the expenses of your community’s private data.

 Did you know it is a good idea to often clear cache and cookies?
 In most cases this can be easily done by just typing Ctrl + Shift + Del while in your browser.
 This shortcut will open a dialog box with a few options to clear the browsing data, as shown in the example below.

 Figure 2.
 Clear browsing data on Google Chrome

 Alternatively, the dialog to clear cache and cookies can be opened through your browser’s main menu.

 Clearing cookies on a regular basis is definitely a good browsing habit that every person should have.

 Cookies are plain text files that some web sites send to browsers the first time they connect to.
 They are handy in a sense that provide a custom, semantic user experience by storing snippets of information like usernames or items added to a shopping cart, but they actually keep track of your preferences and determine your browsing habits, which is then used by businesses to display targeted ads and recommendations.

 Some cookies are used to store user session data too so that you don’t have to provide your username and password every time you log into a website.
 These ones, which are called session cookies, can potentially be hijacked, meaning an attacker could gain unauthorized access on your behalf.